 The Father Must Prove He is the Biological Father

-If you are an unmarried father, one of the initial steps that you must take to be given custody or visitation of your children, it is essential that you first prove the paternity of the kids in how to get custody of my child from the mother.
+If you are an unmarried father, to be granted custody or visitation of your children, it is essential that you first prove the paternity of the kids in how to get custody of my child from the mother.
 This can easily be done in two ways for you:

-- Both parents filing joint recognition of paternity when the child is born
+- Both parents file a joint paternity acknowledgment when the child is born.

-- Adhering to a legal process that consists of performing a DNA test on the child and the man in question
+- Adhering to the legal procedure of conducting a DNA test on the child and the suspect man

-What Rights is a Father Entitled to Regarding Custody and Visitation?
+What Legal Rights Does a Father Possess Regarding Custody and Visitations?

 In custody cases, a father has as much right to have contact with his child as a mother does.
 Whether you and your ex share joint custody or one of you has sole custody, the other parent should be in his or her child’s life if he or she wishes to be.
 As a father yourself, simply ensure you follow the law properly and try to work with your ex and the court to obtain custody of your child.
 Maintain conscious lifestyle decisions and work toward being a great father who can take care of his children and provide for his family.
 No matter what, consider your child’s best interests.